wagento/sms-notifications/README.md

 Wagento SMS Notifications integrates Magento 2 with the LINK Mobility mobile messaging service to send transactional text notifications.
-Customers can be notified when their order is successfully placed as well as when it is invoiced, shipped, canceled, refunded, held, or released.
+Customers can be notified when their order is successfully placed as well as when it is invoiced, shipped, canceled, refunded, held or released.

 Detailed instructions for installation, configuration and usage can be found in the [User Guide].